JordanCantu/jordancantu.github.io/index.md

+Past the noisy clamor,

-Buried under noisy junk and the dust of clutter
+and buried under the dust of clutter,

 is our large life.